Landslides Data Pathfinder

 Land Surface ReflectanceLand surface reflectance can be used to monitor and measure the displacement of sedimentary material once a flow or fall has occurred.
 This is important in assessing damage to the surrounding area, as well as for future hazard mapping.

-Moderate resolution instruments that are primarily used for this measurement include MODIS and VIIRS (from the joint NASA/NOAA Suomi National Polar-orbiting Partnership [Suomi NPP] and from the NOAA-20 Joint Polar Satellite System 1 [JPSS-1] satellite).
+Instruments that are primarily used for this measurement include the Moderate Resolution Imaging Spectroradiometer (MODIS) aboard the Aqua and Terra satellites, and the Visible Infrared Imaging Radiometer Suite (VIIRS) aboard the joint NASA/NOAA Suomi National Polar-orbiting Partnership (Suomi NPP) and NOAA-20 Joint Polar Satellite System 1 (JPSS-1) satellites.
 MODIS reflectance products are available at 250 m, 500 m, 1000 m, and 5600 m spatial resolution.
 VIIRS reflectance products are available at 500 m and 1000 m spatial resolution.
 MODIS data are acquired every one to two days, whereas the wider swath width of VIIRS allows for daily global coverage.

-Research-quality surface reflectance data products can be accessed directly via Earthdata Search or the LP DAAC Data Pool; MODIS, VIIRS, and ASTER are available as HDF files, but are also customizable to GeoTIFF:
+Research-quality surface reflectance data products can be accessed directly via Earthdata Search or LP DAAC's Data Pool; MODIS, VIIRS, and ASTER are available as HDF files, but are also customizable to GeoTIFF:

 - MODIS Surface Reflectance from Earthdata Search